 The Division of Nursing also offers an RN to MSN program.
 Students must have a minimum of a 3.25 GPA for admission into the RN to MSN program.
 Students will be admitted as undergraduates and will shift to graduate status at the appropriate point in the curriculum.
 Students must meet all the procedures for acceptance into the undergraduate program.
 Students may participate in graduation at the BSN and MSN levels as they successfully complete each program.
 Students will be allowed to complete 6 hours of graduate studies during the undergraduate level with the graduate studies meeting the MSN requirements.
 Students may choose to opt out of the program at the BSN level without penalty.
 A student must have a 3.0 GPA to continue in the MSN program following BSN course completion.
 Students successfully admitted to the RN to MSN program will not be required to apply to the MSN program.
-Students in the RN to MSN program may have 7 hours (3 courses) of the MSN courses waived (NSG 502, 503, and/or 504) provided they meet all eligibility requirements.
-For a student to receive credit, he or she must earn a letter grade of at least an A- in NSG 404, 405, and/or 451.
+Students in the RN to MSN program may have 3 hours (NSG 502) of the MSN courses waived provided they meet all eligibility requirements.
+For a student to receive credit, he or she must earn a letter grade of at least an A- in NSG 404 and/or 451.